sitecrafting/conifer/README.md

 ## Documentation

-For reference documentation, use-cases, and design principles, check out the [docs on Gitbook](https://www.coniferplug.in/).
+For reference documentation, use-cases, and design principles, [check out the docs](https://www.coniferplug.in/).

 ## Quick start